Iran is escalating the war by attacking ships along a key oil route. Here’s what we know.

 Such a move underlines Iran’s reliance on asymmetric warfare and the havoc these tactics could wreak even as the country is battered by US-Israeli airstrikes.

-On Wednesday, Trump sowed confusion about the issue, saying he didn’t think Iran had managed to lay any mines and that the US had taken out “just about all” their minelaying ships.
+Trump later sowed confusion about the issue, saying he didn’t think Iran had managed to lay any mines and that the US had taken out “just about all” their minelaying ships.

 United Kingdom Maritime Trade Operations (UKMTO), a British organization run by the Royal Navy that provides security information to stakeholders, also cautioned that “there remains no confirmed evidence of mine deployment or detonation” in the waterway.